Bluetooth stack: Silvair Mesh Stack

 Silvair Mesh Stack is an implementation of Bluetooth MESH profile and Models, developed primarily for Smart lighting applications.
 Apart from core mesh node features it implements Light Lightness Server model, Light Controller model and Sensor Server model so that it may be used to build dimming luminaires and daylight harvesting sensors.

 It provides PWM/0-10V output for direct dimming control and UART interface for integration purposes.
 DALI output is marked as planned.

 Silvair Mesh Stack has been qualified by Bluetooth SIG on 2017-07-18 with QDID 98880, as a first Bluetooth mesh node implementation.

 SurfBlue

 Siemens' implementation of the blue2net access point.

 Symbian OS

 Symbian OS was an operating system for mobile phones, which includes a Bluetooth stack.

 All phones based on Nokia's S60 platform and UIQ Technology's UIQ platform use this stack.

 The Symbian Bluetooth stack runs in user space rather than kernel space, and has public APIs for L2CAP, RFCOMM, SDP, AVRCP, etc.

 Profiles supported in the OS include GAP, OBEX, SPP, AVRCP, GAVDP, PAN and PBAP.

 Additional profiles supported in the OS + S60 platform combination include A2DP, HSP, HFP1.5, FTP, OPP, BIP, DUN, SIM access and device ID.

 Zephyr Project

-The Zephyr Project RTOS includes a complete, open source Bluetooth Low Energy 5.0 protocol stack written in C for embedded systems.
+The Zephyr Project RTOS includes a complete, open source Bluetooth Low Energy v5.3 compliant protocol stack written in C for embedded systems.
 It contains both a BLE Controller and a BLE and BR/EDR capable Host running on nRF51 Series and nRF52 SoCs from Nordic Semiconductor.